yohanhyunsungyi/collab_canvas/README.md

 If you encounter issues not covered in the troubleshooting section:

-1. Check the [TESTING_CHECKLIST.md](./TESTING_CHECKLIST.md) for test scenarios
-2. Review [architecture.md](./architecture.md) for technical details
+1. Review [architecture.md](./architecture.md) for technical details
-3. Check browser console for error messages
+2. Check browser console for error messages
-4. Verify Firebase Console for service status
+3. Verify Firebase Console for service status

 ---